Supporting International Student Success

 Learn more about holidays around the world:

-Santa Clara University is a globally diverse university with students residing in countries around the world engaging in online learning during pandemic.
-In developing pedagogical strategies for on-line learning, teaching across time zones can present significant logistical challenges.
+Santa Clara University is a globally diverse university with students residing in countries around the world.
+In developing pedagogical strategies for online learning, teaching across time zones can present significant logistical challenges.
 When should you schedule class meetings, exams, student collaborations when you and your students are spread across multiple time zones?
 The decisions faculty make about how to approach this can have a significant impact on pedagogical effectiveness and positive learning outcomes.
-Here are some tips and resources that may be helpful for managing the impact of time zones to create an effective teaching and learning environment.

-For Fall 2020, 41% of SCU’s 1127 international students will be studying from outside the US.
-We will have students in 30 countries across 15 time zones spanning a 20 hour time difference.
-Awareness of time zones and tips will help in finalizing course delivery plans for student success.
+SCU supports over 1,600 international students from 70 different countries across 15 time zones spanning a 20 hour time difference.
+If your course includes any online components, students may be engaging across time zones.
+Awareness of time zones will help in finalizing course plans for student success.